United States v. Ogoshi: Legal proceedings

 In May 2023, indictments were issued against Samuel and Samson Ogoshi, brothers from Lagos, Nigeria.
 They were arrested by Nigerian police in January 2023.
 On July 20, 2023, a judge ordered that they be turned over to the United States and on August 3, 2023, the Solicitor-General of Nigeria signed the surrender order.
-The men involved, Samuel Ogoshi (22), Samson Ogoshi (20), and Ezekiel Ejeham Robert (19), were extradited from Nigeria to face criminal charges in the United States for their role in DeMay's death.
+The men involved, Samuel Ogoshi (22), and Samson Ogoshi (20), were extradited from Nigeria to face criminal charges in the United States for their role in DeMay's death.
+A third defendant, Ezekiel Ejeham Robert (19), is currently fighting extradition from Nigeria.

 The Ogoshi brothers pled guilty to sexually extorting teenage boys and young men in April 2024, and are currently awaiting sentencing.
 U.S. attorney for the Western District of Michigan Mark Totten stated: "[The] guilty pleas represent an extraordinary success in the prosecution of international sextortion.
 These convictions will send a message to criminals in Nigeria and every corner of the globe: working with our partners both here and overseas, we can find you and we can bring you to justice."